CDLUC3/docker-tutorial/prework/Windows10.md

 ## Note for Windows users running docker commands

-- When running a DSpace command that requires terminal interaction, prefix your docker command with `winpty`
+- When running a docker command that requires terminal interaction, prefix your docker command with `winpty`
 - When referencing a the root directory of a docker container, use `//` instead of `/`.
   - Example use `//tmp` for `/tmp`